followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxButton/4 Events/click.md

 <!--typeFunctionParamName1_field6-->validationGroup<!--/typeFunctionParamName1_field6-->
 <!--typeFunctionParamType1_field6-->object<!--/typeFunctionParamType1_field6-->
 <!--typeFunctionParamDescription1_field6-->
-Specifies the validation group object to which the button is related.
+The validation group to which the button is related.
 <!--/typeFunctionParamDescription1_field6-->